Family Planning and Smear Clinics

 Health Visitor Clinic

-Parents wishing to have baby weighed or needing information from the health visitor should visit
+Parents wishing to have baby weighed or needing information from the health visitor should visit an available clinic in the area.

 This clinic is held Monday morning between 8.30am - 12.30pm and is nurse led but with doctor support for problems.